rklymentiev/py-for-neuro/chapters/chapter1.md

 </codeblock>

 **Exercise 2**.
 Count how many times adenine (A), cytosine (C), guanine (G), and thymine (T) nucleotides appear in the given DNA string.
-Save result as a dictionary with four keys, where keys represent the nucleotide and values represent the counts. *You can use either first letters for the dictionary keys (A) or the full names (Adenine).*
+Save result as a dictionary with four keys, where keys represent the nucleotide and values represent the counts. *You can use either the first letters for the dictionary keys (A) or the full names (Adenine).*

 <codeblock id="01_09">